 Margaret is an Associate Professor of Management and Entrepreneurship.
 She Holds a PhD Degree in Human Resource Education of the University of Illinois, M.Ed. of Kenyatta University and B.Ed. of the University of Nairobi.
 She received her ‘O’ and ‘A’ level education at Alliance Girls High School.
 Professor Kobia has taught Management, Entrepreneurship and Research Methods at University level.
 Between 2011 and 2016, she served as the Chief Editor of the refereed African Journal of Public Administration and Management.

-As the Cabinet Secretary in the Ministry of Public Service, Youth and Gender Affairs, she provides strategic leadership on policy direction regarding the Public service, Youth Development and Gender issues.
+As the Cabinet Secretary in the Ministry of Public Service and Gender she provides strategic leadership on policy direction regarding the Public service and Gender issues.

 In recognition of her distinguished service and contributions to national development, she was awarded the Order of Grand Warrior (OGW), First Class Order of Chief of Burning Spear (CBS), by the President of Kenya in 2007 and 2009 respectively.
 Professor Kobia was the winner of the Commonwealth Gordon Draper Award 2010 for her strong leadership and outstanding contributions in improving public administration in the Commonwealth.
 In 2011, she was honoured by the American Biographical Institute for her dedication and contribution to management in the public service.
 In 2014, she won a regional recognition as Africa’s most influential woman in Business and Government awarded by CEO Magazine of South Africa.
 In 2016, she was awarded the highest Head of State Honours of Moran of Golden Heart (MGH) for her strong excellent leadership in public service.
 Professor Kobia sits on a number of Public Sector Management Boards.
 At the International level, she is the Vice President of the Commonwealth Association of Public Administration Management (CAPAM), a member of International Commission on Accreditation of Public Administration Education and Training Programs and Co-chair of OECD’s Effective Institutions Platform (EIP).
 As an active academic she supervises PhD research students on Public Sector Reforms, Performance Management Training and Knowledge Management.

 Hon.
-Rachel Shebesh was appointed as the Chief Administrative Secretary, Ministry of Public Service, Youth and Gender on 26th January 2016 to support the Cabinet Secretary in the coordination of Ministry programmes.
+Rachel Shebesh was appointed as the Chief Administrative Secretary, Ministry of Public Service and Gender on 26th January 2016 to support the Cabinet Secretary in the coordination of Ministry programmes.

 Prior to her appointment she was a Member of the National Assembly having served as the Nairobi County Women Representative in the 11th Parliament from March 2013 to July 2017.
 During her term she also was a Member of the Pan African Parliament, and the United Nations Champion on Disaster Risk Reduction in Africa.